 Why you should fight the urge to ‘gussy up’ stories

-There are good reasons why stories that are over-worked or over-told can underwhelm.
+There are good reasons why stories that are over-worked, over-told or exaggerated stories frequently bomb.

 To quote one of my all-time favourite tips on better storytelling by Mark Twain:

 “The more you explain it, the less I understand it”